nuxt/website-v2/content/en/blog/moving-from-nuxtjs-dotenv-to-runtime-config.md

 ✅ Follow JS naming convention (secretKey rather than SECRET_KEY) for runtimeConfig

 ✅ Prefer using runtimeConfig rather than `env` option

-## Conclusion

-And there you have your beautiful and fully working color-mode component.
-Feel free to have some more fun by changing the icons or adding more colors or modifying the color scheme.
-Have fun.

 ## What to do next